openhab/openhab-docs/developers/development/ide.md

 4. Trust any certificate you are asked for.
 5. Once it is done, you will see the Eclipse Welcome Screen, which you can close by clicking "Workbench" on the top right.
 The initial tasks are executed.
 Wait until the bottom right corner of the IDE does not show "Build" or "Refreshing workspace" or any other progress messages.
 6. Select "Help", "Perform Setup Tasks..." and press "Finish".
 7. The dialog disappears but could be opened again using the icon in the (bottom) status bar (near to the left side).
-You should open it and check it, because the chance if high that a restart is requested.
+You should open it and check it, because the chance is high that a restart is requested.
 The process (perform setup tasks) continues after the restart has been done.
 You can bring the dialog to the front after the restart using the same icon.
 Wait until all tasks have finished (wait for an empty buttom right status field).

 To launch the openHAB Core runtime from the IDE, open Demo -> org.openhab.core.demo.app and open "app.bndrun".
 In the opened editor either click "Run OSGi" or "Debug OSGi" and the runtime will be started up.